kris701/FlashPlanner/README.md

 - [ ] Preferences (`:preferences`)

 ## Performance
-Here are some simple benchmarks to get an idea of the performance of this planner.
+Here are some simple coverage benchmarks to get an idea of the performance of this planner.
 It is compared against [Fast Downward](https://github.com/aibasel/downward).
 Both are run with greedy best first search with hFF.
 Benchmarks are only run on the first 20 problems.